VedVid/cctv-calculator/README.txt

 Will there be a Linux release?
 ------------------------------
-Yes, a Linux release will be available in the near future.
+A release for Ubuntu is planned for the version 2.1.
+In the future, I will try to provide a distro-agnostic release.
 At the moment, you can compile the program yourself - the source code is available at https://github.com/VedVid/cctv-calculator

 Will there be a Mac release?
 ----------------------------